khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 65
+#### <ins>**Hyperledger**</ins>
+It is a project founded by Linux foundation and contributed by many others like IBM and Intel.
+Hyperledger is an open source project created to support the development of blockchain-based distributed ledgers.
+Hyperledger consists of a collaborative effort to create the needed frameworks, standards, tools and libraries to build blockchains and related applications.

 ### Day 64
 #### <ins>**Mainnet and Testnet**</ins>
 Blockchain mainnet is the network where real transactions take place.
 But for testing purposes, there are also test networks available to test smart contracts on by using virtual money instead of actual money this is because if the contract was not audited properly it might cause some financial loses.
 Although testnets have some drawbacks it is ideal for testing purposes whereas mainnet is more secure and decentralized.